hoanhan101/hraft/PROPOSAL.md

 However, using a hash table means I need to store everything in memory, which is not great when the data get big.
 One way to solve it is to store them in disk and use some kind of a cache system (LRU).
-Frequently visited data is kept in memory and the rest is on a disk.
+Frequently visited data is kept in memory and the rest is on disk.

 > Other caching systems to learn from?
 Redis, Memcached.